 By now, you can see that while workplace fatalities and injuries are down, they haven’t gone away.
 In industries like retail where turnover is high, injuries are increasing both in frequency and in severity.

-Your clients don’t need to be an OSHA statistic.
+Lastly, your clients don’t need to be an OSHA statistic.
 By encouraging them to achieve safety compliance and beyond, you can help them lower their premiums and get injured employees back to work faster.